shtukas/nyx/Catalyst/Multiverse.md

     "creationTimestamp" : Float # Unixtime with decimals

     "nodeuuid"   : String
-    "targetuuid" : String # Clique uuid or a CatalystStandardTarget uuid }
+    "targetuuid" : String # Clique uuid or a A10495 uuid }
 ```